hafta/codesign-tree/README.md

-Runs the macOS codesign(1) command on a directory tree
+Small utility to runs the macOS codesign(1) command on a directory tree using options specified in a JSON config file.

 This script runs the codesign(1) command on a directory tree as specified by a provided JSON mappings file referred to as a map file.
 The function